Floorp-Projects/Floorp/README.md

 ### Repository Overview

 This repository contains source code for the Floorp browser from version 10.0.0 and later.
+Although there is a copyright notation in the license, the contribution of the developer's code is very small. for signature.
+Please forgive me.

+For a list of contributors to Floorp, see about:contributors on Floorp

 Branches ```master```, ```release```, ``beta``, and ``ESR102`` exist.